FuelLabs/fuel-core/fuel-txpool/README.md

-# TXPOOL
+# TxPool

 It contain list of transaction sorted by GasPrice, prepared to be included into new block.
 So when talking about gas it is important to make distinction between:

 * GasPrice or just Price: represents amount that transaction is going to pay for unit of GasSpend
 * GasSpend or just Gas: is amount of how much vm worked to execute this transaction.
-* Tx GasLimit: how much transaction is wiling to pay for execution.
+* Tx GasLimit: how much transaction is willing to pay for execution.
 (GasLimit > GasPrice*GasSpend)
 * Block GasLimit: How full can we get our block.

 Fuel as UTXO system depends on output and input of transaction and proving that child is *valid* and depends on some parent in transaction can be challenging.
-All transactions in pool are expected to be in some sense *valid* or better said has potential to be includable, this plays a big role on protection of spamming and on design of fuel txpool.
-We are building dependency structures that would describe that parent->child relationship.
+All transactions in pool are expected to be in some sense *valid* or better said has potential to be includable.
+This plays a big role on protection against spamming and on design of fuel txpool.
+We are building dependency structures that would describe those parent->child relationships.

 From miro diagram we can see that txpool is used by:

-* p2p subsystem: receive/broadcast new tx.
+* p2p subsystem: receive/broadcast new tx
 * Block importer: clean included tx
-* Block producer: take N number of transactions.
+* Block producer: take N number of transactions

-All Tx should be wrapped inside Arc so that we can easily move them if there is need and soo that they can be referenced in multiple places.
+All Tx should be wrapped inside Arc so that we can easily move them if there is need and so that they can be referenced in multiple places.

 TxPool should be periodically flush to disk so that we can recover transactions is case of client restart.
 Omitted for first version.

-TxPool trait is interface that TxPool is going to implement and can be found [here](src/interface.rs)
+TxPoolDb trait is interface that TxPool is going to implement and can be found [here](../fuel-core-interfaces/src/txpool.rs)

 ## Design